wp-plugins/html-cleanup/readme.txt

 == Upgrade Notice ==

-= 1.2.2 =
+= 1.2.3 =
-HTML Cleanup now no longer causes PHP to generate a notice regarding an undefined index.
+HTML Cleanup now no longer causes PHP to generate a notice regarding deleting / flushing a buffer in the admin area when WP_DEBUG is enabled.